x3dom/x3dom/doc/guide/components.rst

 If you are using ``x3dom-core.js`` and want to load the nodes above, you can use one of the methods described below.

 *Note:* It is recommended that you use the full X3DOM version (``x3dom.js``) in production environments - unless there is a very specific reason not to.
-The full version is compacted and optimized and in almost all cases the right way of including X3DOM.
+The full version is compacted, optimized and in almost all cases the right way of including X3DOM.
 Should you opt for using the methods described here, you are trading negligible saving in initial download size for a much slower loading system, additional requests, way more complicated setup and maintenance, inability to use the browsers cache, problems with firewalls, proxy servers, CORS issues, CDNs, and not being able to run run locally without a web server.